jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`weak option`      :red:`weak fit`        :red:`REJECT`
   ======================  =====================  =====================

-  :green:`HIRE` if it is a :green:`strong option` AND :red:`NOT a strong fit`.
+  :green:`HIRE` only if it is a :green:`strong option` AND :red:`NOT a strong fit`.
 How does the team feel about this?

 * :ref:`project_first<test_project_first>`: ``return first``